 Repayment Arrears and Debt Collection

-These debt collectors are debt collection companies who are now regulated by Financial Conduct Authority and there are solicitor firms who also can send a demand letter for debt collection on behalf of their client.
+These debt collectors are debt collection companies who are now regulated by Financial Conduct Authority.
+There are solicitor firms who also can send a demand letter for debt collection on behalf of their client.

 If you are unsure as to whether your debt has been sold or is simply being collected, it would be best to contact the original lender and find out if the debt has been sold or not.

-Any organisations dealing with debt collection which involves collecting debts which are covered by Consumer Credit Agreements must be regulated by The Financial Conduct Authority unless they are solicitors who will be regulated by the Solicitors Regulation Authority.
+Your credit card and personal loans Debt are generally covered by Consumer Credit Agreements and must be regulated by The Financial Conduct Authority.
 The past few years have seen numerous debt collection companies exit the industry as a result of tougher regulation.
-They must demonstrate they have systems and processes aimed at “treating customers fairly”.
+They must demonstrate they have systems and processes aimed at ?treating customers fairly?.

 - Making sure they undertake data protection checks before they discuss your debts and your payment plans.